bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-introduction.md

 ## Next post

-In a follow-up post, I'll include a walkthrough of setting up AWS Service Catalog from scratch.
+In a follow-up post, I'll include a walkthrough setting up AWS Service Catalog from scratch.
 From Portfolio to Products with multiple versions and ultimately using AWS CodePipeline to deploy AWS CloudFormation templates as Products to the Portfolio for others to use!